cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

 While we use well-established cryptography, the file formats themselves are our own.
 But we want to change that.
 Some time ago, we joined forces with developers of Cyberduck, gocryptfs, and rclone to derive a common format for encrypted directories—ensuring interoperability across our tools.
 Although the format is still a work in progress, we hope to share more details with you in a couple of months.
 In the meantime, you're of course invited to review the format and contribute ideas for improvement on [GitHub](https://github.com/encryption-alliance/unified-vault-format).

-One key benefit of this *Unified Vault Format* is that it enables key rotation—which itself brings two major advatages:
+One key benefit of this *Unified Vault Format* is that it enables key rotation—which itself brings two major advantages:

 1. **Access revocation**: After rotating keys, former vault members can no longer decrypt files added after their access got revoked.
 What is trivial with access control lists requires special care when we want to enforce this cryptographically.
 2. **Cipher agility**: To some extent, it enables cipher upgrades.
 For example, if a vulnerability is found in one algorithm, we can flip a switch and transition to a new JWE algorithm—instantly protecting all newly added files.